Last updated on November 26th, 2023

 Before You Plan Your Munich to Mittenwald Day Trip by Car

-Mark and I drove this route twice.
+Mark and I drove this route twice (thanks to a cheap car rental in Poland that let us go on a mega road trip through a few countries).
 First towards Mittenwald and then went slowly back to Munich.
 And I can tell that with the number of activities we could stretch this road trip out for several days, there is just so much to do!

-So my advice to you is not to be in a hurry.
+So my advice – do not to be in a hurry.
 If you are visiting the area for the first time, take it slowly and stay for at least one night in the mountains.
 And then on the following day, either return to Munich or go on another road trip to Oberammergau or into the heart of the Bavarian Alps Berchtesgaden.

 If you still decide to go on a day trip from Munich, make sure to leave very early and plan to return late.
 The day surely will be packed with adventures!